dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

 The comonad transformers helped to factor out common concerns - in this case, passing in configuration and handling state.

-We can out our concerns even further than this.
+We can separate out our concerns even further than this.

 The underlying functor for our DSL is
 ```haskell